chentsulin/awesome-graphql/README.md

 * [graphql-shield](https://github.com/maticzav/graphql-shield) - A library that helps creating a permission layer for a graphql api.
 * [Preact-urql](https://github.com/FormidableLabs/urql/tree/master/packages/preact-urql) - Preact integration for urql.
 * [graphql-let](https://github.com/piglovesyou/graphql-let) - A webpack loader to import type-protected codegen results directly from GraphQL documents
+* [GraphQL Config](https://github.com/kamilkisiela/graphql-config): One configuration for all your GraphQL tools (supported by most tools, editors & IDEs).
+* [GraphQL CLI](https://github.com/urigo/graphql-cli): A command line tool for common GraphQL development workflows.
+* [GraphQL Scalars](https://github.com/Urigo/graphql-scalars): A library of custom GraphQL scalar types for creating precise, type-safe GraphQL schemas.
+* [GraphQL Toolkit](https://github.com/ardatan/graphql-toolkit): A set of utils for faster development of GraphQL tools (Schema and documents loading, Schema merging and more).
+* [SOFA](https://github.com/Urigo/sofa): Generate REST API from your GraphQL API.
 * [Graphback](https://github.com/aerogear/graphback/) - Framework and CLI to add a GraphQLCRUD API layer to a GraphQL server using data models.
 * [graphql-ably-pubsub](https://www.npmjs.com/package/graphql-ably-pubsub) - Ably PubSub implementation for GraphQL to publish mutation updates and subscribe to the result through a subscription query.